Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Abstract

 \section{Abstract}

-{ We have constructed a four-Higgs-doublet model (4HDM) based on $D_5$ symmetry, and investigated in detail its full neutral vacuum structure.
-In the framework of explicit CP conservation in the scalar potential, we focused on whether CP symmetry can be spontaneously broken.
-We have provided a complete list of all possible real and complex vacua, along with the constraints on the potential parameters required for each vacuum solution to exist.
-We also discussed the positive definiteness conditions that the Hessian must satisfy for each vacuum to become a local minimum of the potential.
-The results show that, after spontaneous symmetry breaking, some of the complex vacua can lead to spontaneous CP violation in the potential, while the remaining complex vacua still preserve CP conservation.
-Among these complex vacua with spontaneous CP violation, there is one that can be regarded as the most general form.
-Furthermore, we discussed the relationship between the real and complex vacua. }
+{ We constructed a four-Higgs-doublet model (4HDM) invariant under $D_5$ symmetry and investigated its complete neutral vacuum structure in detail.
+Assuming explicit CP conservation in the scalar potential, we examined whether CP symmetry can be spontaneously broken.
+We provided a complete list of all possible real and complex vacua, along with the constraints on the potential parameters required for each vacuum solution to exist.
+We also discussed the positive-definiteness conditions that the Hessian must satisfy for each vacuum to be a local minimum of the potential.
+The results show that, after spontaneous symmetry breaking, some complex vacua lead to spontaneous CP violation in the potential, whereas the remaining complex vacua still preserve CP conservation.
+Among these CP-violating complex vacua, one can be regarded as the most general form.
+Furthermore, we discussed the relationship between real and complex vacua. }

 {\arabic{footnote}}